Our insurrection will not be televised

 Eurostat: Government expenditure on culture, 2025. ec.europa.eu/eurostat… ,_culture_and_religion.
 Accessed 20 June 2026.

-After my talk in Larnaca, a person from the DMC approached me and stated that the Deputy Ministry only receives about €50,000,000 annually which lets me wonder who is lying and who is telling the truth.
+After my presentation in Larnaca, I was informed that the Deputy Ministry only receives about €50,000,000 annually which lets me wonder who is lying and who is telling the truth.

 pie charts 2025

-1. The DMC receives more than they claim to us.
+1. The DMC receives more than is publicly declared.

 2. The government spends over two thirds (67.6566%) of the cultural budget on entertainment, or on other non-cultural projects.

-Whatever the case might be, somebody is keeping the truth away from us, and maybe, from the DMC too!
-I believe that the percentages to the GDP had very small variations since Cyprus joined the EU which means that Options 2 or 3 are the ones I would place a calculated bet on, and that the responsibility for this, spans many governments.
+Whatever the case might be, the entire truth is not available to us.
+I believe that the percentages to the GDP had very small variations since Cyprus joined the EU which means that the second and the third possibilities are probable, and that the long-standing accountability for this, spans many governments.

-If option 3 is correct Cyprus ranks last in the government expenditure on culture in the EU, and the numbers supplied to Eurostat by our government are false.
-In such case the actual percentage of Government expenditure on culture is 0.1421% which places Cyprus at the bottom end of the EU, with less than half to what Greece allocates.
+If the third possibility is correct, Cyprus ranks last in the government expenditure on culture in the EU, and the numbers supplied to Eurostat by our government are false.
+In this case, the actual percentage of Government expenditure on culture is 0.1421% which places Cyprus at the bottom end of the EU, with less than half of the 0.3594% that Greece allocates.
+This certainly reflects the realities of the cultural workers in Cyprus.

 Hypothetical ranking of Cyprus

-Cyprus ranking on the EU government expenditure on culture if option 3 is correct.
-This reflects the realities of the cultural workers in Cyprus.
+Cyprus ranking on the EU government expenditure on culture if the third possibility is correct.

-Beyond the low budgets available to cultural producers in the funding, the system defines what is considered rational, normal, legal, or real, while labelling the perspectives of the NGOs as irrational, emotional, or non-legal.
+Beyond the low funding budgets available to cultural NGOs, the system defines what is considered rational, normal, legal, or real, while labelling the perspectives of the NGOs as irrational, emotional, or non-legal.
 The system as such, maintains a self-serving monopoly on truth and exploits our dependence by organising annual gladiatorial competitions for the funding it offers.

 The system is opaque, hides behind the regulations it created, and denies organisations access to the official reality.
-This essentially denies the full ontological status of NGOs, and their right to exist as full cultural subjects, by creating a cultural us versus them order where the organisations are treated as objects to be managed rather than subjects who can lead, because they are deemed superfluous, or peripheral by the hegemonic order.
+This essentially denies the full ontological status of NGOs and their right to exist as full cultural subjects.
+By establishing a cultural dichotomy of us versus them, in which organisations are not viewed as autonomous capable legal entities, but as mere instruments to be controlled, NGOs and the cultural initiatives they foster are inevitably seen as expendable or marginal by the hegemonic order, as their function cannot easily align with profit-driven priorities..

 Option 1